remix-run/react-router/docs/upgrading/v6-data.md

 }
 ```

-Then when lifting routes into your `RouterProvider`, you likely want to lift the layout route first so all of the children can nest inside of it.
+Once you've done that, you can proceed with the above migration strategy and start lifting routes into your `RouterProvider` one-by-one.
+You'll likely want to lift the layout route first so all of the children can nest inside of it.

 [remixing-react-router]: https://remix.run/blog/remixing-react-router
 [when-to-fetch]: https://www.youtube.com/watch?v=95B8mnhzoCM